Kratom Guides

 In 2018, a state representative filed a bill that suggested amending the Illinois controlled substances act.
 This bill had the goal to expand restrictions imposed on minors to adults, as well.
 This would have resulted in a statewide ban on the herb.

-About a year later, in January of 2019, the bill died.
-Therefore, kratom remains legal for individuals 18 years of age and older except for residents of Jerseyville and Alton.
-Edwardsville would be added to the list of cities to ban kratom in Illinois come April 2020.
+About a year later, in January 2019, the bill died.
+Therefore, kratom remains legal for individuals 18 years of age and older, except for residents of Jerseyville and Alton.
+Edwardsville was added to the list of cities to ban kratom in April 2020.

 Indiana